berlinplan/berlinplan.github.io/readme.md

 > Promote equality by involving marginalized groups such as children and disadvantaged nations in the voting process.

+High Tech.
+If societies Decide - they could Invest to Invest in Laboratories how - Technologies

 #### Would psychopathic Solutions solve the inequality caused by the psychopathic system?

 In his proposal, Boris Palmer suggested that asylum seekers must work, social benefits should be removed, and those who fail to follow the rules should be deported.(196)

-#### Which solutions could be proposed by psychopaths to solve the inequality caused by the psychopathic system?
+#### Which further solutions could be proposed by psychopaths to solve the inequality caused by the psychopathic system?

 -construct massive walls beyond Germany/EU borders.
 -Prevent the production of atomic bombs in marginalized societies.